marlonbarrios/portalwithoscilations/README.md

 npm run dev
 ```

-The canvas-sketch server will automatically open in your browser.
+The canvas-sketch server will automatically open in your browser at `http://localhost:9966`.

+**Note**: Do not open `index.html` directly in the browser.
+Canvas-sketch uses Node.js modules (`require()`) which only work when run through the canvas-sketch CLI.

 ### Controls